rtg142857/FastHodFitting/README.md

 With this method the HOD parameter space can be explored very efficiently and HOD parameters which produce a target clustering can be found quickly

-Uses Corrfunc, emcee, and hdf5
+Uses Corrfunc, emcee, and hdf5.
+Implemented in python